Thomas R. Underwood: Career

 Underwood worked as the general manager of the Lexington Herald from 1931 to 1935 and editor from 1935 to 1936.
 He was a member of the Kentucky state planning board from 1931 to 1935 and secretary of the state racing commission from 1931 to 1943 and 1947 to 1947.
 He was secretary of the National Association of State Racing Commissioners from 1934 to 1948.
 He then served as the assistant to the director of the Office of Economic Stabilization in 1943.

-He was elected as a Democrat to the Eighty-first Congress; he was reelected to the Eighty-second Congress and served from January 3, 1949, until his resignation on March 17, 1951.
+Elected as a Democrat to the Eighty-first Congress, Underwood was reelected to the Eighty-second Congress and served from January 3, 1949, until his resignation on March 17, 1951.

 Underwood was appointed on March 19, 1951, to the United States Senate as a Democrat to fill the vacancy in the term ending January 3, 1955, caused by the death of Virgil Chapman and served from March 19, 1951, to November 4, 1952.
 He sought to retain the seat in the 1952 special election but lost to John Sherman Cooper.

 After his stint in the Senate, Underwood went back to his editorial duties with the Lexington Herald.